gangdong/gangdong.github.io/_posts/2018-12-24-Blog-rouge.markdown

 Published: true
 toc: true
 sidebar: true
+about: true
+author: david.dong
+description: Do you want to add syntax highlighting function into your code block? <br><br>You can get help from this article.
+keywords: Rouge/Syntax highlighting
 ---
 Syntax highlighting is important (especially for programming blogs) because it improves the readability of posts.
 This article will introduce a syntax highlighter - [Rouge](https://rubygems.org/gems/rouge).

+{% include toc.html %}

 I think maybe someone who attach a code snippet into the blog wants to get a beautiful syntax highlighting style, just like we see in some famous IDE, Visual Code, Eceplise, Atom...